DeclanTK/Locked-and-Loaded/README.md

 # Locked-and-Loaded
 An escape the room type puzzle game coded in python for a class project at Drexel University.

-Thanks for checking out our project.
+Thanks for checking out our project!
 This is a self designed GUI based puzzle game, developed in Python with a team of 5 students.
 Using custom images, and game concepts we created an escape the room game that involves various puzzles with the goal of "escaping" the virtual room.
-Python concepts we used include, pickle (a simple stack-based serialization method), database, randomizing and self made functions, as well as, cursor coordinate tracking and event recognition, and conditional statements and loops.
+Python concepts we used include: pickle (a simple stack-based serialization method), database, randomizing and self made functions, as well as, cursor coordinate tracking and event recognition, and conditional statements and loops.

 We we're the only group in the class to receive a score of 100% on our project and I think if you take a look our efforts will become evident.